Cenay/territory-checks/docs/LESSONS-LEARNED.md

    - **Field 178** (`Territory Checks`): History field - prepend with date format `MM/dd/yyyy Territory Name`
    - **Field 180** (`Current Territory Check`): Current field - replace with territory name only (no date)
 6. **n8n UI limitation**: Some fields (like field 180) don't appear in dropdown but are accessible via API expressions
+7. **List-specific fields**: Some custom fields (like field 178) are only available when contact is on specific lists - add to lists BEFORE updating these fields
+8. **Date extraction**: Extract dates from forwarded email headers for historical accuracy - use `territory_check_date` with fallback to current date
+9. **Notes creation**: Create notes using same date/territory format as custom fields for consistency
+10. **List IDs**: Franchise Consultants list = 39, Second list = 40

 ### n8n Workflow Development